Feminism in Poland: Second-wave feminism

-After the fall of communism
+The fall of communism

+The fall of communism was unexpected for the Polish public.
+Most believed that the systems in place were stable and would last.
+An organization that was instrumental in its downfall was a labor union called Solidarity.
+This organization was made up of about 50% women and about 10 million people were members.

+In 1956, 1968, 1970, 1976 and 1980 Polish citizens led protests against communist rule.
+Solidarity began to represent the opposition to communism after its creation in 1980, working to represent workers in a way that communism never did.
+The union was established after two female workers–Anna Walentynowicz and Lech Wałęsa–were involved in a disagreement with authorities.
+Within Solidarity, women weren't granted decision-making roles, but were often the unofficial, spiritual leaders of protest, embodying the Matka Polka role to accomplish their goals.

+In 1981, Wojciech Jaruzelski, the last leader of communist Poland, felt threatened by the organization and declared martial law, outlawing Solidarity.
+During this period, women were the unspoken reason behind Solidarity's underground success.
+Women saw themselves as part of the workers, denying gendered divisions within the organization.
+They created an underground network which lent itself to the beginnings of democratic institutions which would grow after the fall of communism.
+Daily–but crucial–organizational tasks like typing and editing articles, building teams, providing shelter and recruiting volunteers were considered women's work.
+Women generally saw higher representation in parliament and came closest to ideals of gender equality during periods of limited freedom.

+In the 1990s, feminism experienced a backlash as the public negatively associated it with communist ideology.

+After communism

 During communist rule, Polish women enjoyed liberties (abortion, labour market, childcare) that were different from the West.
 However, following the transition to democracy in 1989 the government took "re-familisation" measures.
 Feminism in post-communist Poland is contested by the Polish public due to the influence of the Catholic Church in an ongoing "war on gender".
 Post-communist Poland experienced the seventh wave of feminism and was suddenly confronted with concepts of Western second-wave feminism that at once met with fierce opposition from the Roman Catholic Church.
-Western feminism has often been erroneously identified with the prior Communist reproductive policy, similar in some aspects, and feminism for that reason has often been regarded as ’suspect’.
+Western feminism has often been erroneously identified with the prior Communist reproductive policy, similar in some aspects, and feminism for that reason has often been regarded as 'suspect'.